meat-loaf/smw-spritesets/README.txt

                          - How do I create spritesets? - The main file for this is spriteset_listing.asm.
 Here, the offsets for each sprite are defined.
-It may be best to see how the originals are set up to understand it best.
+It may be best to see how the originals are set up to understand it best (note: see the _docs.txt tile in the spriteset_gfx directory for listings of each graphics file included).
 In short, each sprite has a pointer in the spritset_off_ptrs table to its offset table, which has an entry for each spriteset.
 All you must do is modify this offset to point to the 'row' you wish to assign the sprite to, then edit the spriteset_gfx_listing table in this file